 Woolly Mammoth DNA

-In order to get a hold of the Woolly Mammoth DNA, scientists, before this current project, obtained bones from a Woolly Mammoth that existed more than 12,000 years ago.
+To get a hold of the Woolly Mammoth DNA, scientists, before this current project, obtained bones from a Woolly Mammoth that existed more than 12,000 years ago.
 After that, DNA fragments from the bones were amplified to generate numerous copies of the target genes.

 - Despite these vast similarities, scientists believe that more than 2,000 genetic mutations (i.e., non-protein coding ones) have been expressed in modern-day elephants.
 Furthermore, they think that some of these mutations include the character trait of adaptation to cold climates.